 As a robo-advisor, Moneyfarm make the trades for the customer, and they create an investment plan that will usually diversify the investments to mitigate risk.
 In addition, when setting up each investment plan, they will ask for the customers attitude to risk so they can make sure that the customer has the level of exposure to potential losses that they want.

-Hargreaves Lansdown are also fully regulated and have all of the same protections as Moneyfarm.
+Hargreaves Lansdown are also fully regulated by the FCA, and have all of the same protections as Moneyfarm.

 One area where there may be more risk is that on the platform customers have to make their own trades, so the diversification is the customer’s responsibility.
 If the investor is inexperienced then this could lead to issues.
 However, Hargreaves Lansdown does provide extensive educational resources, and various guides and best buys to help customers navigate their investment journey.